Welcome to our Big Sur Day trip planner.

 The lighthouse provides an incredible adventure experience with scary winds, dense fog, churning ocean, and the tall cliffs.

 From this big sur viewpoint, you can also see migrating whales and other marine life.

 This state park is one of the famous big sur places to see.
 Its popular attraction is the 9 miles long Andrew Molera Loop Trail that goes from the hills to the purple sand beach.
 This hiking trail is great for an amazing adventure.

 While you won’t be able to fit it in on a Big Sur day trip, the park also has smaller trails that are equally beautiful.

-The park also has excellent birding.
+Andrew Molera State Park also has excellent birding.